How To Become A Dermatologist: A Step-by-Step Guide

 Technically, as long as your chosen undergrad program comes from an accredited institution, most degree holders can continue on to medical school.
 But preparing yourself with a relevant undergrad degree is an extremely important step if you're seriously considering how to become a dermatologist.
 Of course, your grades and performance will also play a significant role in whether or not you gain acceptance.

-When looking at undergrad programs to prepare yourself for medical school, the best choices will have a heavy focus on science.
+When looking at undergrad programs to prepare yourself for medical school, the best choices will have a heav on science.
 Biology, Organic Chemistry, and Physiology are all popular degree options for pre-med students.
 No matter what program you ultimately choose during your undergrad career, you will need to meet a minimum number of course hours in subjects like biology, chemistry, organic chemistry, and biochemistry.
-Without these courses on your transcript, most medical school admissions won't even give you the time of day.
+Without these courses on your transcript, most medical school admissions won't even give you the time of day. y focus

 Medical School